greim/await.js/README.md

       // "The horse eats the apple and is happy."
     })

-The *keep* event won't fire until it has all the things.
-Here they were gotten synchronously, but getting them asynchronously (via ajax or setTimeout) would have worked too.
-Imagine if a setTimeout were wrapped around all the prom.keeps in the above code.
+The *keep* event won't fire until the mad lib is complete.
+Here the words were gotten synchronously, but getting them asynchronously would have worked too.
+Imagine if a setTimeout() were wrapped around all the prom.keep()s in the above code.

 ## Benefit: separation of concerns

 Separation of concerns is the first casualty of the nested-callback hell that plagues asynchronous JavaScript.
-It's nice to have an approach that lets you maintain some semblance of order.
+It's nice to have an approach that lets you maintain a semblance of order.
 Here's a fuller example of await.js in action.

     // I need some things
     var prom = await('user', 'feed')